 While the show will be new to Franklin Square, the fountain itself is the oldest city functioning public water fountain in the United States.
 Originally constructed in 1838 after Philadelphia City Council passed a resolution calling for a fountain of “grand dimensions,” the fountain has been a staple of history and tourism in Philadelphia.
-Since its induction, the Franklin Square fountain has been renovated several times, the most recent renovation taking place in 2006 when Historic Philadelphia, Inc. added vintage marble and a surrounding wrought iron fence.
+Since its induction, the Franklin Square fountain has been renovated several times, the most recent renovation taking place in 2006 when Historic Philadelphia, Inc. added new pumps, nozzles, and infrastructure to make the fountain operational after close to 30 years of non-use.
 Never before, however, has the fountain undergone such a major or modern makeover.

 Construction, which began in October 2018, will be ongoing until summer 2019, when the official Franklin Square Fountain Show is scheduled to debut.
 Regular seasonal programming in Franklin Square, including the Franklin Square Holiday Festival, will run without interruption.